Magari-A/zero_day/README.md

-#Vagrant - or - how to code in your local computer
+# Vagrant - or - how to code in your local computer

-##General
-Requirements
+## Resources
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google

+*What is a virtual machine
 *What is Vagrant
-*What is Ubuntu
+*Who wrote Vagrant
 *What does “Ubuntu” mean